apache/tac-website/source/events/current.md

 in case on delays getting an appointment.

 #### Community Over Code NA 2024
-Applications are not yet open, but will be in the coming weeks, please check back often.
+Applications are now open!
+Please head on over to our <a href="https://tac-apply.apache.org/">app</a>
+and apply now.
+Advice for those that will need a Visa - apply for that too now in case on delays getting an appointment.

 </div>